smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Introduction/index.md

 The first difference for a navigation app is the `appHMIType` of @![iOS]`SDLAppHMITypeNavigation`!@@![android,javaSE,javaEE]`NAVIGATION`!@ that has to be set in the @![iOS]`SDLManager`'s `SDLLifecycleConfiguration`!@@![android,javaSE,javaEE]`SdlManager`'s `Builder`!@.

+@![iOS]
-@![iOS] The second difference is that a `SDLStreamingMediaConfiguration` must be created and passed to the `SDLConfiguration`.
+The second difference is that a `SDLStreamingMediaConfiguration` must be created and passed to the `SDLConfiguration`.
 A property called securityManagers must be set if connecting to a version of Core that requires secure video & audio streaming.
 This property requires an array of classes of Security Managers, which will conform to the `SDLSecurityType` protocol.
 These security libraries are provided by the OEMs themselves, and will only work for that OEM.
-There is not a general catch-all security library.!@
+There is not a general catch-all security library.
+!@

 @![android]
 The second difference is the requirement to call the `setSdlSecurity(List<Class<? extends SdlSecurityBase>> secList)` method from the `SdlManager.Builder` if connecting to an implementation of Core that requires secure video & audio streaming.
 This method requires an array of Security Managers, which will extend the `SdlSecurityBase` class.
 These security libraries are provided by the OEMs themselves, and will only work for that OEM.
-There is not a general catch-all security library.!@
+There is not a general catch-all security library.
+!@

 @![iOS]
 ##### Objective-C